 Momentum 2.0 has wireless connectivity, with two built-in microphones to work seamlessly on improving external voice and improving voice quality during phone calls.
 The battery life is impressive- even with both Noise Gard and Bluetooth on, it has a 22-hour battery life, amazing for long flights and commutes.
 The audio performance is excellent and the Sennheiser Momentum shows no distortion at even the highest volumes.
 The only problem we see is in its portability.
 Even though the frame is pretty lightweight, the other parts are quite bulky.
 Overall, the Sennheiser Momentum tops our list due to its design, superior audio and superb noise cancellation.

 Overall, we are pretty impressed with some of the more low-end models like the Sony B Extra Bass, Logitech.
 Other than that, Bose has really upped its game which is why two of its QuietComfort headphones made our list.
-Though most of the lower budget models are targeted towards gamers, it is not necessary that you stay indoors to compensate for the low battery life.
+Though most of the lower budget models are targeted towards gamer, it is not necessary that you stay indoors to compensate for the low battery life.
 You can always opt for the higher end, wireless ones for both outdoors and indoor use.
 We especially love how the models have really emphasized on noise cancellation technologies, though many did not have any controlling features for the microphone.
 Even in this regard, some of the lower end headphones with microphones have made it high up on our list, leaving many high-end products behind.

 - Top 15 Best Headphones in 2018